Tikipunga: Amenities

-The Paramount Plaza shopping centre on Paramount Parade serves the suburb and is anchored by a large Countdown Supermarket.
+The Paramount Plaza shopping centre on Paramount Parade serves the suburb and is anchored by a large Woolworths Supermarket.
 It contains a service station, several food outlets, a liquor store, a pharmacy, a video store and a medical centre.
 Nearby is the Tikipunga branch of the Whangārei Libraries.
 There is also a smaller suburban shopping strip on the corner of Kiripaka Road and Spedding Road.